pippim/pippim.github.io/index.md

     > line 1
     > line 2

-    5.2.
-Pippim appends two spaces to the end of block quotes in Stack Exhange answers so they render properly:
+    5.2. {{ site.title }} appends two spaces to the end of block quotes in Stack Exhange answers so they render properly:
     > line 1
     > line 2